Cryo-EM Research Associate 2 – Engineer Center for Electron Microscopy and Analysis College of Engineering

 Ohio State’s College of Engineering and Knowlton School of Architecture strive to foster a learning culture that prepares students to be key contributors to society through their technological, professional and personal skills.
 Our faculty and our students thrive in an environment of new ideas and concepts that expand the understanding of science, engineering and architecture.
 In addition to being an innovative leader in engineering and architecture education, we endeavor to fulfill our university’s land-grant mission of advancing Ohio’s economic mobility, competitiveness and standard of living through our contributions toward technology and creativity, continuous improvement, a diverse workforce and lifelong learning.
 The college also is firmly committed to and a catalyst for the University’s Discovery Themes – Energy and Environment, Food Production and Security and Health and Wellness.

-CEMAS has an opening for a Cryo-EM Research Associate 2 – Engineer to perform multidisciplinary research in Electron Microscopy (EM).
-This position will perform basic functions and activities involved in defined functions related to cryo-electron microscopes and users.
-This position will prepare EM specimens, operate electron microscopes of cryo-specimens, and screen cryo-EM specimens for suitability in structure research.
+CEMAS has an opening for a Cryo-TEM Research Associate 2 – Engineer to perform multidisciplinary research in Transmission Electron Microscopy (TEM).
+This position will perform basic functions and activities related to cryo-transmission electron microscopes and users.
+This position will prepare TEM specimens, operate transmission electron microscopes of cryo-transmission specimens, and screen cryo-TEM specimens for suitability in structure research.
 This position will conduct assessments prior to data collections, including but not limited to performing preliminary image data quality, loading samples, and tuning microscopes.
-This position will also assist with oversight and maintenance of cryo-electron microscopes and ancillary related equipment.
-This position will participate and support research in single particle and tomography studies utilizing cryo-electron microscopes and specimens, as well as write or edit/approve progress reports, technical reports and/or journal articles.
+This position will also assist with oversight and maintenance of cryo-transmission electron microscopes and ancillary related equipment.
+This position will participate and support research in single particle and tomography studies utilizing cryo-transmission electron microscopes and specimens, as well as write or edit/approve progress reports, technical reports and/or journal articles.

-Success in this role will require enthusiasm for materials science and a desire and aptitude to learn quickly and continue to grow technically, as well as an appreciation for both fundamental and applied research.
+Success in this role will require enthusiasm for advanced electron microscopy and a desire and aptitude to learn quickly and continue to grow technically, as well as an appreciation for both fundamental and applied research.

 Additional Information for Applicants::

-To be considered, apply online at https://hr.osu.edu/careers/, job opening number: 439691.
-This posting will be active from June 9, 2018 through June 24, 2018.
+To be considered, apply online at https://hr.osu.edu/careers/, job opening number: 443878.
 To be considered, please submit your application electronically via the Careers at Ohio State jobs website.
 Application materials must include a curriculum vita.
 The Ohio State University campus is located in Columbus, the capital city of Ohio.
 Columbus is the center of a rapidly growing and diverse metropolitan area with a population of over 1.5 million.
 The area offers a wide range of affordable housing, many cultural and recreational opportunities, excellent schools, and a strong economy based on government as well as service, transportation and technology industries.
 Additional information about the Columbus area is available at visit.osu.edu/experience.